elenekat/Installing_FLASH/README.md

 <br>
 <br>

-## 🚀 more tricky dependencies that we need to install:
+## 🚀 more tricky dependencies we need:
 * MPI
 * HDF5
 * HYPRE